turbot/steampipe-plugin-alicloud/docs/tables/alicloud_ram_credential_report.md

   and user_last_logon > (current_date - interval '90' day);
 ```

-### Report of users that have NOT logged into the console in the past 90 days?
+### List users that have NOT logged into the console in the past 90 days

 ```sql
 select